Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Preliminary lemmas

 (cf.~\cite[eq.
 (3.33)]{chernov book}), and this quantity represents the curvature of the wave front (a stable curve $W$ projected onto the $xy$-plane).
 Yet the expansion in the $\omega$ direction is of the same order, so as we will show below, the curvature of $W$ in $\bR^3$ remains uniformly bounded, even near tangential collisions.
-We will follow the approach of \cite[Sect.~4.6]{chernov book}, which contains many of the ideas we will need.

 We begin by parametrizing a stable curve $W$ approaching a collision (under the backwards flow) by points $Z_s = (x_s,y_s,\omega_s)$ and define $Z_{st} = \Phi_{-t}(Z_s)$.
 The points $Z_{st}$ fill a $2D$ surface in $\Omega_0$ and we choose the interval of $t$ to be large enough that we follow $W$ through precisely one collision.
 We assume that $\Phi_{-t}(W)$ is still smooth after completing the collision.